Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 - To identify top-performing products and regions contributing to the largest revenue.
 - To understand potential customer segments to develop effective future sales strategies.

+### Data Source
+---
+The dataset for this analysis was provided by LITA the_Incubator-Hub, an initiative to empower women as 'Tech-Sis' in the technology field.
+The data was provided in Microsoft Excel Worksheet (.xlsx) format.
+It was converted to CSV before importing to SQL for simpler, cleaner, and easier to work with for direct data import into SQL databases.
+And for creating visuals on Power BI, Get Data was used to import data from Excel.

 ### Tools Used
 ---
 - Microsoft Excel
   1. Data Cleaning: Removing duplicates, and standardizing formats for consistency.
   2. Data Exploration: Using pivot tables to organize, summarize, and filter the data for clear interpretation.